runit25/infosphere/Windows/Second Opinion Scanners.md

 - Run `rkill`, accept the **(UAC)** prompt
 - Press **ok** if prompted
-- Upload `Rkill`, located within one of the following directories (Desktop/Documents/Download), for further analysis
+- Upload `Rkill`, located on your Desktop for further analysis

 ***